omsimos/paymongo.js/README.md

 ### (**_BETA_**) Links

-To use this feature, instal with
+To use this feature, install with

 ```bash
 npm install paymongo.js@next # or yarn add paymongo.js@next